abhijeeth12/Customer-Churn-Prediction/README.md

-Customer Churn Prediction Model 🚀
+🔹 Customer Churn Prediction using ANN

+Description:
-This repository contains a machine learning model that predicts customer churn based on various demographic, financial, and activity-related factors.
-The dataset includes key customer details such as credit score, geography, age, account balance, and transaction behavior.
+This repository contains an Artificial Neural Network (ANN) model for predicting customer churn.
+The dataset includes various customer attributes such as credit score, geography, gender, age, tenure, balance, and activity status to determine whether a customer is likely to leave the service.

-📌 Features & Dataset Overview
-The dataset consists of 14 columns, where the target variable is Exited (1 = Churned, 0 = Retained).

-RowNumber, CustomerId, Surname → Unique identifiers (not used in modeling).

-CreditScore → A customer's credit rating.

-Geography → Country of residence.

-Gender → Male/Female.

-Age → Customer's age.

-Tenure → Number of years with the bank.

-Balance → Account balance.

-NumOfProducts → Number of products the customer holds.

-HasCrCard → Whether the customer has a credit card (1 = Yes, 0 = No).

-IsActiveMember → Whether the customer is an active bank member (1 = Yes, 0 = No).

-EstimatedSalary → Estimated annual income.

-Exited → Target variable (1 = Churned, 0 = Retained).

-📊 Machine Learning Approach

-Preprocessing: Data cleaning, feature scaling, and encoding categorical variables.

-Models Used: Logistic Regression, Decision Trees, Random Forest, XGBoost, and Neural Networks.

-Evaluation Metrics: Accuracy, Precision, Recall, F1-Score, and ROC-AUC Curve.

-📜 Results & Insights

-Customers with higher ages and lower activity levels are more likely to churn.

-Having multiple bank products and a higher credit score reduces churn probability.

-📢 Contributions & Contact

-Feel free to fork, modify, and improve the model.
-Open for collaboration!

-📩 Contact: abhijeethchandragi@gmail.com
+The model is built using TensorFlow/Keras with multiple hidden layers, ReLU activation for hidden layers, and sigmoid activation for binary classification.
+Techniques like Dropout regularization, early stopping, and Adam optimizer are used to enhance performance.

+Features:
+✅ Data Preprocessing: Encoding categorical data, feature scaling ✅ ANN Model: Multi-layer perceptron with dropout for regularization ✅ Optimization: Adam optimizer with a manually adjustable learning rate ✅ Evaluation Metrics: Accuracy, loss monitoring, confusion matrix, ROC curve ✅ Early Stopping: Prevents overfitting by monitoring validation loss